maidsafe/safe_network/sn-node-manager/README.md

 ## Commands

-### Install
+### Add

-- Command: `install`
+- Command: `add`
-- Description: Downloads and installs `safenode` as a service.
+- Description: Downloads `safenode` and sets up a new service.
 - Options:
-  - `--count`: Number of service instances to install.
+  - `--count`: Number of service instances to add.
 Optional.
 Default: 1.
   - `--data-dir-path`: Path for the data directory.
 Optional, with platform-specific defaults.
   - `--log-dir-path`: Path for the log directory.
 Optional, with platform-specific defaults.
   - `--user`: User account under which the service should run.
 Optional.
 Default: `safe`.
-  - `--version`: Version of `safenode` to install.
+  - `--version`: Version of `safenode` to add.
 Optional.
 Default: the latest version.
 - Usage: `safenode-manager install [OPTIONS]`

 This command must run as the root user on Linux/macOS and the Administrator user on Windows.